Safe & Secure Checkout

 While modern distillation and extraction methods may differ slightly, these oils are sourced from the same botanical families and regions as those used in biblical times.
 Great care has been taken to ensure that the oils in this collection reflect the historical and scriptural significance of the original plants and resins mentioned in the Bible.

-is it Even OK for Christians to Use Essential Oils?
+Is it even OK for Christians to Use Essential Oils?

-is it Even OK for Christians to Use Essential Oils?
+Is it even OK for Christians to Use Essential Oils?

 Yes, absolutely!
 Essential oils were commonly used by biblical figures for physical, medicinal, and aromatic purposes.
 Using them in this way is perfectly aligned with Scripture.
 However, it’s important to approach them with biblical understanding and avoid incorporating New Age practices or attributing mystical powers to the oils.
 Instead, use them as natural gifts from God that can enhance wellness and serve as an aid in Bible study.